Joint & Bone Issues

 A: Post-operative recovery requires robust collagen synthesis to rebuild the ligament graft and repair surrounding tissues.
 High-quality collagen peptides, along with anti-inflammatory support, can be a critical part of the rehab protocol to promote strong, flexible scar tissue and a return to full function.

-A: Tendons (muscle to bone) and ligaments (bone to bone) are the body’s “straps and cables” that stabilize joints.
-They are primarily made of Type I collagen.
-Nutritional support with specific collagen peptides provides the amino acid building blocks needed for their repair, maintenance, and strength, which is crucial for injury prevention and recovery.
+A: Tendons (connecting muscle to bone) and ligaments (connecting bone to bone) act as your dog’s natural “straps and cables” to support and stabilize their joints.
+They are mainly composed of Type I collagen.
+Providing targeted nutritional support with specific collagen peptides can supply key amino acids that help maintain, repair, and strengthen these tissues, which is important for supporting joint health, preventing injuries, and aiding recovery in active dogs.

 A:Nutritional support focuses on three key areas: 1)Protecting cartilagewith building blocks like glucosamine and chondroitin to slow abnormal wear.
 2)Supporting bone healthwith bioactive collagen peptides.
 3)Strengthening connective tissueslike ligaments around the joint to improve stability and reduce pain.